apache/spark/docs/sql-ref-function-invocation.md

   - **table-partitioning**

     Optionally specifies that the table argument is partitioned.
-If not specified the partitioning is determined by Databricks.
+If not specified the partitioning is determined by Spark.

     - **WITH SINGLE PARTITION**